How to Wrap a Tree in Lights

 Perhaps the most popular choice is to use mini-lights - preferably LED mini-lights.
-5 mm Wide Angle Conicals, specifically, are a great choice for wrapping trees.
+5 mm Wide Angle Conical, specifically, are a great choice for wrapping trees.
 And it's the bulb of choice for the vast majority of professional lighting installers.

 Also, give some thought to the wire color of the light sets you purchase.
 Many of our bulbs are offered with the option of different wire colors such as white, green, and brown.
 You'll probably want to choose a wire color that will help the lights to blend with the natural look of the tree during daylight.